DevonTomatoSandwich/SampleSmileys/README.md

 ## Issues
 - [ ] Problems with slow test cards.
 See [issue](https://github.com/DevonTomatoSandwich/SampleSmileys/issues/1)
 - [ ] Unsure how to validate reciept.
-Search for "todo" in main.dart (issue will be written up properly soon)
+Search for "todo VALIDATE" in main.dart to see where I've started to implement this (issue will be written up properly soon)